mattions/ideallab.old/README.md

 Ideallab
 ========

-Based on pinax-account, it will handle the users for the R integration.
+Based on pinax ecosystem, it will handle the users for the R integration.